 1. Roast it but just until it is soft.
 I can eat it but it is not that tasty and for people who are not used to hurka can feel disgusted.

-2. Roast it until the casing is crispy.
+2. Roast it until the casing gets crispy.
 That’s the way I like it and how you should it eat if you are picky.

 Szalonna – Bacon: